tydaeus/notes/windows/add_to_context_menu.md

 ### Dir Menu
 Create the key structure under `HKEY_CLASSES_ROOT\Directory\shell` to appear when right-clicking a directory, or under `HKEY_CLASSES_ROOT\Directory\Background\shell` to appear when right-clicking the directory background in explorer.

-Note: Some registry file types don't appear to allow new context items to be added to them.
-It appears that these files need to have the `shell/{CommandName}/command` structure added to their extension as it is listed within `HKEY_CLASSES_ROOT\SystemFileAssociations\`.

-Note: if multiple files are selected when the context menu option is selected, the command will be invoked once for each selected file, with that file as `%1`.